This post was updated in March 2023

 I have created 8 sq.m. of raised beds.
 That’s enough for 47 summer vegetable plants: 6 tomatoes, 6 peppers, 1 eggplant, 2 zucchinis, 4 cucumbers, 2 melons, 2 watermelons, 10 garlic, 4 potato, 4 ground cherries, 2 sweet potatoes, 3 green beans and a bunch of Jerusalem artichokes.

 How’s that for a tiny farm with big dreams?

 Filling up Your Raised Bed with Soil

 The soil is a one-time cost.
 You don’t need to buy it again next year.
 But you will need to buy a bit of compost or other fertilizer, if you’re not making it yourself.
-Check out this recipe for homemade fertilizer.

 Still need convincing that raised beds are the way to go?

 5 Reasons to Grow Vegetables in Raised Beds

 - You have instant ideal soil: Whatever soil you current have in the yard is probably not ideal for growing annual vegetables.
 There are so many problems that it might have: too much clay, too much sand, not enough organic matter, residual chemicals, too much competition from tree roots, too compacted, too alkaline.
 To solve these problems will take a ton of money, time and physical labor.
 Skip a lot of trouble by building a raised bed filled with a good mix of soil suitable for growing vegetables.

 - Easier care: Usually you will have a lot less weeding to do in a raised bed and all ongoing care is easier when it’s off the ground – simply because it’s less far to bend down.